viswa2/DevOps/aws-fundamentals/README.md

 `Region:`

+Regions are geographically isolated areas, where you can access services needed to run your enterprise.
 A Region consists of two or more Availability Zones.

 For example: the South America (São Paulo) Region is sa-east-1.
 It includes three Availability Zones: sa-east-1a, sa-east-1b, and sa-east-1c.